 There are many issues that relate specifically to women in which physical therapy can help.
 Some physical therapists have specialized training in these areas to address those needs.
-At Peak Physical Therapy & Wellness we have designed specific programs for these conditions.
+At Peak Physical Therapy & Sports Performance we have designed specific programs for these conditions.
 Most of the general public are unaware of these non-surgical/ non-medication options.
-Please read further to see if Peak Physical Therapy & Wellness can help you.
+Please read further to see if Peak Physical Therapy & Sports Performance can help you.

 Physical therapy for women’s health begins with a thorough evaluation to identify the source of the problem.
 Your therapist will then develop an individual treatment plan that may include education and ongoing exercise to ensure the optimum result.

-Our Women’s Health program is headed by our Director of Women’s Health, Sue McCarthy PT, and is designed to treat patients challenged by issues such as:
+Our Women’s Health program is located in a private and discreet clinic and headed by our Director of Women’s Health, Sue McCarthy PT, and is designed to treat patients challenged by issues such as:

 Urinary Incontinence: Urinary incontinence can be characterized by urine loss with exertion or with a sense of urgency.
 UI affects 30-60% of middle aged and older women as well as 15-30% of younger women.
 In the past, the only solution was surgery or medication, so it’s not a surprise that many women suffered in silence.
-Today we have state-ofthe- art treatment plans to help women experiencing this condition.
+Today we have state-of-the- art treatment plans including biofeedback and exercise techniques to help women experiencing this condition.

 Pelvic Floor Muscle Training: Physical training to assist the patient in focusing on and isolating muscles in the pelvic floor to develop strength.
 Your therapist will coach you to perform contractions that build control and endurance.